railken/eloquent-mapper/README.md

 <h1 align="left">Eloquent Mapper</h1>

-<h2 align="left">Stop wasting your time with boring joins and filters</h2>
+<h2 align="left">When relations, joins and filter become funny</h2>

 [![Build Status](https://travis-ci.org/railken/eloquent-mapper.svg?branch=master)](https://travis-ci.org/railken/eloquent-mapper)

-A sets of class that will enhance eloquent for querying data.

-- Generate a list of all existing relationships
-- Join automatically your relations
-- Filter query with complex logic expression [lara-eye](https://github.com/railken/lara-eye)
-- Attach dynamic relationships without touching the code using [eloquent-relativity](https://github.com/imanghafoori1/eloquent-relativity)

-So, what actually does this library?
+This library will stop you from wasting your time with boring joins and filter, how?

-Transform a string like this `"employees.name ct 'Mario Rossi' or employees.name ct 'Giacomo'"` used on a model called for e.g. `Office` into a sql query like this
+Given for e.g. two models `Office` and `Employee` it transform a string like this `"employees.name ct 'Mario Rossi' or employees.name ct 'Giacomo'"` into a sql query like this

 ```sql
 select offices.*